 Strategy, Innovation and Entrepreneurship

-This course focuses on the strategic choices: the decisions that shape the future of an organization.
-This course will address first the strategic choices that the manager must operate in an entrepreneurship environment (opportunity, business model design), then different options for development and growth patterns (growth internal / external growth, mergers and acquisitions, alliances).
+Strategic choices that the manager must operate in an entrepreneurship environment (opportunity, business model design) ; Different options for development and growth patterns (internal / external growth, mergers and acquisitions, alliances).

 Global Marketing and Strategy

 - International marketing research